 Creating an Ecommerce SEO Strategy

-The first step in optimizing your Ecommerce website for Google is to plan your strategy.
+The first step in eCommerce search engine optimization is to plan your strategy.
 If you wade into SEO without an effective strategy, you might see some results, but taking the time to make a plan first will be far more effective.

 There are several steps involved in creating a plan: